mathieulesniak/PHPAutoloader/readme.md

 **PHPAutoloader** is a simple autoloader class, with support of directory mapping.

-All you have to do is to defines routes, according to your URLs, and specify controller / method associated and implements it with your own MVC.

 **PHPAutoloader** is heavily based on [Laurent Goussard](https://github.com/mathieulesniak/eSKUeL/blob/master/libs/init.inc.php)'s script.

 Installation